ayoubharraby/falcon-tg/README.md

 ## Environment example

 The file `.env.example` is included only as a template.
 It shows what values should exist if you later move configuration out of `bot.py`.

-## Practical answer to your question

-If `falcon_parse.py` and `bot.py` on the server are already the correct working copies, then yes — you do **not** need me to regenerate them just for this handoff.

-If you want a **true full backup or transfer package**, then yes — those two files should also be included in the final zip.